How to Get Rid of Carpet Beetles

 Outside of the home, the most common place to find carpet beetles is in your car.
 This tends to happen when they fly in through the window or an open door and discover you haven’t been cleaning.

 It’s sometimes a bit more difficult to get them out of the car cabin than it is a room or house, but it can still be done.
-Try the following methods in order, as sometimes you can eliminate the problem without needing to advance to more drastic steps.
+Try the following methods in order.
+Sometimes you can actually eliminate the problem without needing to advance to more drastic steps.

 Step 1: Cleaning